open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 This package reads in OTTL statements and converts them to invokable functions/booleans based on the OTTL's grammar.

-The OTTL is signal agnostic; it is not aware of the type of telemetry on which it will operate.
-Instead, the functions/booleans returned by the package must be passed a `TransformContext`, which provide access to the signal's telemetry.

 ## Getting Started

 If you're looking to write OTTL statements for a component's configuration check out these resources.